 Seldom can there have been a more grateful task than was the refutation of this doctrine in the second half of the eighteenth century.
 Long ago smitten with internal decay-detested by some, despised by others-forced to lean on very pitiful scientific props-it had long outlived its life, and only raised its head in the present like some old ruin.
 The task was taken up by Turgot, and performed with ability as remarkable as its results were brilliant.
-His Mémoire sur les Prêts

-1 P. 269, etc.
+His Mémoire sur les Prêts d'Argent 1 may be named as companion-piece to Salmasius's writings on Usury.
+It is true that the student of to-day will find in his reasoning some good arguments, and not a few bad ones.
+But, good and bad alike, they are given with so much verve and acuteness, with such rhetorical and dialectical skill, and with such striking play of fancy, that we can easily understand how the effect on his times was nothing less than triumphant.